thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 target, and indicates an oblivious gateway that can provide access to the target.

-This document also defines two well-known URIs {{!RFC8615}}, which are access on the oblivious gateway indicated in the SVCB record.
+This document also defines two well-known URIs {{!RFC8615}}, which are accessed on the oblivious gateway indicated in the SVCB record.

 - "oblivious-configs", which can be used to look up key configurations on a host that has been identified as an oblivious gateway using SVCB